Komet Sales Announces Merger With Axerrio

-(MENAFN- ACCESSWIRE) BERGEN OP ZOOM, NETHERLANDS / ACCESSWIRE / January 29, 2024 / Komet Sales and Axerrio have merged.
+BERGEN OP ZOOM, NETHERLANDS, Jan 29, 2024 - (ACN Newswire) - Komet Sales and Axerrio have merged.
 With this collaboration, they combine the expertise and experience of both organizations in the field of IT in the floral industry.
 This enables them to accelerate their growth and expedite the development of their software products.
 Additionally, they will integrate their e-commerce platforms, creating an extensive supply network that connects the Netherlands, Europe, North America, and South America.

 Komet Sales ("Komet"), the leading software provider for the floral industry in North and South America, is pleased to announce the merger with Axerrio, a leading software provider for the floral industry in the Netherlands and Europe.
 The merger brings new value to the customers of both companies by expanding access to new functionalities and allowing customers to access an extensive network of buyers and sellers through Komet's and Axerrio's e-commerce networks.
 The current Axerrio team will continue to lead Axerrio's growth strategy.